cypress-io/cypress-documentation/content/api/commands/intercept.md

 `req`, though you can use any name) contains methods to dynamically control the response to a request:

-- `req.reply()` - stub out a response requiring no dependency on a real back-end
+- `req.reply()` - stub out a response requiring no dependency on a real back end
 - `req.continue()` - modify or make assertions on the real response
 - `req.destroy()` - destroy the request and respond with a network error
 - `req.redirect()` - respond to the request with a redirect to a specified